USER MANUAL · SYSTEM

 Current support boundary

 OpenClaw is still the only fully supported connector path.
-Hermes / Claude Code / Codex currently support discovery, connector creation, and attach-mode session sync only.
-Provider-native approvals, cost attribution, timelines, and managed control are not yet shipped for those runtimes.
+Hermes / Claude Code / Codex currently support discovery, connector creation, attach-mode session sync, and experimental managed host-first APIs with read-only managed inspection.
+Provider-native approvals, cost attribution, timelines, and full managed control are not yet shipped for those runtimes.

 Setup Flow in ClawButler#